buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_2/Lesson_4_Store_Data_On_Smart_Contract.md

 Pretty soon, we'll be able to call these functions from our react app that we'll be working on :).

 **Bonus:**\
 Why do we do a `waveTxn.wait();` though?
 What are we waiting for?
 Why didn't we do a `.wait()` after we read the total number of waves?
-Post your thoughts in the course-chat on Discord.
+Post your thoughts in the cowork-chat on Discord.
 Whoever gets the right answer I will give $20 in Ethereum :).

 🤝 Test other users
 --------------------

 So, we probably want someone other than us to send us a wave right?
 It'd be pretty boring if only we could send a wave!!
 We want to make our website **multiplayer**!

 Check this out.
 I added a few lines at the bottom of the function.
-I'm not going to explain it much (but please ask questions in #course-chat).
+I'm not going to explain it much (but please ask questions in #cowork-chat).
 Basically this is how we can simulate other people hitting our functions :).
 Keep an eye on the wallet addresses in your terminal once you change the code and run it.

 ```javascript
 const main = async () => {